0hStormy/0hStormy.github.io/legacy/assets/markdown/blog.md

+**You are currently on a legacy version of this page, things may break!**

+---

 ## RIFT Rewrite and theme refresh! - 11/6/24

 I got bored so I decided to refresh the theme for my website, I think it's a lot nicer for reading.
 I have also been working on a rewrite of RIFT that you can check out on my GitHub, currently it's bare bones but the code is a lot neater which I'm happy about!